Goal 1: Add just one more book per night.

 These types of questions encourage critical thinking and can help you gauge your child's reading comprehension.
 Encourage your child to ask you questions, too.

 Shop fantastic books to get started with below!
 You can find all books and activities at The Scholastic Store.

-For more book and reading ideas, sign up for our Scholastic Parents newsletter!
+For more quick tips and book recommendations, sign up for our Scholastic Parents newsletter!

 You'll also get 10% off your first order at the Scholastic Store Online.